-- The benefits of having Managed IT Support
+- What are the benefits of Managed IT Services

-If you’re considering engaging a Managed Service Provider (MSP) it’s important that you understand what factors can influence Managed IT Support pricing.
-You may be looking to change from an existing MSP, upgrade from adhoc support, or perhaps complement existing in-house IT staff; either way it’s important that you understand the factors that can influence how much Managed IT Support might cost, and what that price is likely to look like.
+If you’re considering engaging a Managed Service Provider (MSP) to provide Managed IT Support, it’s important that you understand what factors can influence how much you will pay.
+You may be looking to change from an existing MSP, upgrade from ad-hoc support, or perhaps compliment in-house IT staff; in any case it’s important that you understand the factors that can influence Managed IT Services pricing, and what the price is likely to look like.

-- The MSP’s interests are aligned with yours; that is, towards optimizing your systems, and minimizing how much you need to actively call on helpdesk support.
+- The MSP’s interests are aligned with yours.
+The better managed & maintained your IT systems are, the fewer issues you will experience and the less you will need to call on helpdesk support.

 - Access to a full team of IT experts with a range of skills, knowledge and experience.